nadirabid/exercise_parser/README.md

 ####  Now

-- [ ] Create icon for app - annoying wokr
 - [ ] Get/save profile picture from server
 - [ ] Workout date should not be optional
 - [ ] Time elapsed should not be optional
 - [ ] WorkoutEditor: add on text change - re resolve the exercise w/ some debounce
+- [ ] When app reopens - verify if app is still authenticated
 - [ ] Exercise search????
 BIG IFF

 #### Reminder (*important*)